 Bethany’s fail-proof custard can be made with just about any dietary restrictions (except eggs), so I see us using this recipe for Lent!

 - Taco Quinoa Chili

-- St. Peter’s Spicy Fish Seasoning – the only way we eat fish in our house!
-Use on wild salmon or any healthy fish.
+- St. Peter’s Spicy Fish Seasonings – the only way we eat fish in our house!
+Use on wild salmon or any sustainable seafood.

 - Tuscan Bean Soup – A super simple soup perfect for dipping grilled cheese.

 - Mexican Black Bean Burgers – They’re not grain-free but could be with almond flour in place of the bread crumbs.